Hans Blumenfeld

-Hans Blumenfeld, OC (October 18, 1892 – January 30, 1988) was a German Canadian architect and city planner.
+Hans Blumenfeld, OC (October 18, 1892 – January 30, 1988) was a German-Canadian architect and city planner.

+Early life and education

+Blumenfeld was born in Osnabruck, Germany in 1892 and grew up in Hamburg.
+He did not follow in his family's footsteps into the banking industry, instead opting to pursue a career in architecture.
+He started out as a carpenter's apprentice.
+In 1914 he joined the German army during World War I. Following the war, he continued his studies and finished his master's degree.

+Career

+In 1924 he emigrated to the US and worked in New York and Baltimore as a draftsman, and then moved to Los Angeles to work as a designer.

 Blumenfeld published many articles on economic and social effects of planning with the emphasis on interdependence of physical, social and economic renewal.
-In 1967 his book The Modern Metropolis, Its Origins, Growth, Characteristics, and Planning: Selected Essays by Hans Blumenfeld was published.
+In 1967, his book The Modern Metropolis, Its Origins, Growth, Characteristics, and Planning: Selected Essays by Hans Blumenfeld was published.
 In 1987, his book Life Begins at 65: The Not Entirely Candid Autobiography of a Drifter was published.
 In 1978, he was made an Officer of the Order of Canada.